machito/product-ops/README.md

-# Product Management
+# Product Ops
-A collection of product management resources
+A collection of product resources for product owners, product managers, engineers, designers, and even scrum masters and stakeholders.

 ### Design Sprints